MasonChinkin/MyPhotoJourney/README.md

 MyPhotoJourney is a MERN full stack app that lets you upload photos from a trip, visualize them on a map, and share it for all to see!

-We conceived, designed, and built this app in less than 4 days, and will continue rounding out its features.

 ## Index

 * [The Team](https://github.com/MasonChinkin/MyPhotoJourney/blob/master/README.md#The-Team)